+IN THE MATTER OF AN OPPOSITION by Automaxi S.A. to application No. 564,247 for the trade-mark AUTOMAX & Design filed by UAP Inc.
-On April 11, 1986, the applicant, UAP Inc., filed an application to register the trade-mark AUTOMAX based upon proposed use of the trade-mark in Canada in association with "antigel, lave-glace, batteries, filtres à air, filtre à huile, filtres à essence, courroies de ventilateur, alternateurs, démarreurs, pompes à eau, peintures, liquide à moteur, huile de transmission, bicyclettes, pneus et sacs de couchage" and in association with "l'exploitation d'une entreprise traitant de distribution, de vente au détail et de magasin offerts relativement à des pièces et accessoires automobiles; articles de quincaillerie et de peinture; articles et accessoires de sport; appareils et accessoires de jardin; articles, ustensils et accessoires de ménage et articles, ustensils et accessoires de camping; services de réparations de véhicules et d'installations de pièces automobiles".

-On January 18, 1988, Jacques Maby filed a statement of opposition in which he alleged that the applicant's trade-mark AUTOMAX is not registrable and not distinctive in that it is confusing with his registered trade-mark AUTO MAXI & Design, registration No. 317,757.
+On June 11, 1986, the applicant, UAP Inc., filed an application to register the trade-mark AUTOMAX & Design, a representation of which appears below, based upon proposed use of the trade-mark in Canada in association with "antigel, lave-glace, batteries, filtres à air, filtre à huile, filtres à essence, courroies de ventilateur, alternateurs, démarreurs, pompes à eau, peintures, liquide à moteur, huile de transmission, bicyclettes, pneus et sacs de couchage".
+The application was also based upon use of the trade-mark in Canada since May 6, 1986 in association with "I'exploitation d'une entreprise traitant de distribution, de la vente au détail et d'opération de magasin offerts relativement à des pièces et accessoires automobiles; articles de quincaillerie et de peinture; articles et accessoires de sport; appareils et accessoires électriques et électroménagers; appareils et accessoires audio et vidéo; articles, ustensils et accessoires de jardin; articles, ustensils et accessoires de ménage et articles, ustensils et accessoires de camping; services de réparations de véhicules et d'installations de pièces automobiles".
+The applicant claimed the colour black for the letters AUTO and the colour red for the letters MAX and the horizontal lines.
+On August 27, 1987, Jacques Maby filed a statement of opposition in which he alleged that the applicant's trade-mark AUTOMAX is not registrable and not distinctive in that it is confusing with his registered trade-mark AUTO MAXI & Design, registration No. 317,757.
 The applicant served and filed a counter statement in which it denied the allegations set forth in the statement of opposition.
-Further, the applicant submitted that the opponent is estopped from opposing the applicant's application in view of the opponent's earlier submission to the Registrar made during the prosecution of his trade-mark application that the trade-mark AUTO MAXI & Design is not confusing with the registered trade-mark MAXI AUTO & Design, registration No. 271,308.
-Further, on March 8, 1988, the applicant requested leave pursuant to Rule 42 of the Trade-marks Regulations to file an amended counter statement.
-The opponent subsequently advised the Opposition Board that he accepted the applicant's amended counter statement.
-As a result, this will confirm that leave was granted by the Board to the applicant to amend its counter statement.
-In its amended counter statement, the applicant, in addition to the allegations set forth in its original counter statement, pleaded that the opponent has not used the trade-mark AUTO MAXI & Design, registration No. 317,757, in association with any of the wares identified in the registration or listed in his statement of opposition.

 On September 26, 1988, the opponent sought leave pursuant to Rule 42 of the Trade-marks Regulation to amend its statement of opposition.
-However, by way of an Office letter dated December 16, 1988, the opponent's request for leave was refused on the basis that the opponent was, in effect, attempting to replace the original opponent and to rely on new grounds of opposition which were not asserted in the original statement of opposition.

-In view of the assignment of rights in the registered trade-mark AUTO MAXI & Design, registration No. 317,757, from Jacques Maby to Automaxi S.A., the Opposition Board, by way of an Office letter dated May 5, 1989, advised the parties that the opposition proceeding would continue in the name of Automaxi S.A. as opponent.
-However, the grounds of opposition asserted in the original statement of opposition remain unchanged.
+However, by way of an Office letter dated December 16, 1988, the opponent's request for leave was refused by the Opposition Board on the basis that the opponent was, in effect, attempting to replace the original opponent and to rely on new grounds of opposition which were not asserted in the original statement of opposition.
+In view of the assignment of rights in the registered trade-mark AUTO MAXI & Design, 1 registration No. 317,757, from Jacques Maby to Automaxi S.A., the Opposition Board, by way of an Office letter dated May 5, 1989, advised the parties that the opposition proceeding would continue in the name of Automaxi S.A. as opponent.
+However, in view of the refusal of the opponent's request for leave to amend its statement of opposition, the grounds of opposition asserted in the original statement of opposition remain unchanged.